McSquanchy/perl_assignment/README.md

 #### Discussion

 The program provided works reliably for most of the exams.
-If a student response matches the master, apart from marked answers, exactly, then the score is absolutely trustworthy.
+If a student response matches the master,apart from marked answers, then the score is absolutely trustworthy.
 However, one is best advised to not solely rely on this program to score a multiple choice exam.
 Using '[', ']' characters or numbers in a clever way might allow certain individuals to manipulate the scoring procedure in order to achieve a more favorable score.
 Especially for small number of exams (<30), it might be best to give each file a quick glance and check whether the layout has changed in any significant way.